 The STA’s nonce

-The contents of the Association Response frame from the capability (inclusive) to the FILS SIV element (exclusive)
+The contents of the Association Response frame from the capability (inclusive) to the FILS Encryption element (exclusive)

-If AES-SIV returns the symbol “FAIL”, authentication shall be deemed a failure.
-If AES-SIV returns plaintext, the Key-Auth from the decrypted Authentication frame shall be checked.
+If decryption fails, authentication shall be deemed a failure.
+Otherwise, the Key-Auth from the decrypted Authentication frame shall be checked.
 If it is incorrect, authentication shall be deemed a failure.
 If authentication is deemed a failure, the KEK, KCK, PMK, and all shared secrets shall be irretrievably destroyed.

 If authentication succeeds, both the STA and AP shall use the TK generated in 11.9a.2.3 with the cipher indicated by the ciphersuite in the Association Request and Association Response.